 Complementary Information

-Useful Tools and Apps
+Useful Tools & Apps

-The weather in the Azores can be variable, so using some apps is helpful before visiting the islands.
-Spotazores offers live camera feeds from the main tourist attractions, letting you check the weather and plan your visit.
-For accurate weather predictions, use Windy or Windguru to plan your days.
-They provide the most reliable predictions.
+The weather in the Azores can be variable, so it’s helpful to use some apps before visiting the islands.
+Spotazores provides live camera feeds from the main tourist attractions, allowing you to check the weather and plan your visit.
+For accurate weather predictions, use Windy or Windguru — they provide the most reliable predictions.

 Conclusion